chafey/dicomweb-update-spec/README.md

 # dicomweb-update-spec
 Proposal for a set of APIs to support updating of DICOM instances via DICOMweb

-Status: Requesting feedback from community (Jun 6, 2024)
+Status: Requesting feedback from community (Jun 10, 2024)

 ## Use Cases

 - Synchronize attributes shared with EHR/RIS (Patient name/id/gender/dob, study description, procedure code)
+  - Change patient name for all of a patients studies
+  - Change patient name for patient studies only after they were married (preserve maiden name in DICOM)
 - De-identify data
 - QC Workflows
   - correct fat fingered data (patient name, patient id) so it will reconcile with the EHR/RIS